pablo-abc/svelte-markdown/README.md

 ## Developing

-As of now there is no tests on this project, and the only way to test it is to try it is to create another Svelte app and link this to it.
+Some tests have been added to the `tests` folder.
+You can clone this repo and create another svelte app and link it to this repo to try modifying it.

 You can clone this repo and do the following: